-Chafing, fiber wear from dirt and grit and deterioration from ultraviolet light can cause your canopy to degrade over time.
-The fabric should be cleaned regularly before substances such as dirt, pollen, etc. are allowed to accumulate on and become embedded in the fabric.
+Chafing, fibre wear from dirt and grit and deterioration from ultraviolet light can cause your canopy to degrade over time.
+The fabric should be cleaned regularly before substances such as dirt, pollen, etc., are allowed to accumulate on and become embedded in the fabric.
 The canopy can be cleaned without being removed from the installation.

 After each use, especially if used in salt water areas; rinse the canopy completely with fresh water (cold water if available).
 On a regular basis, brush off any loose dirt, pollen, etc., and hose down with water and then clean with a mild solution of a natural soap in lukewarm water (maximum 38°C).
-Only use soft sponge's and brushes.
+Only use soft sponges and brushes.
 Allow the canopy to soak; however, do not let the soap dry.
 Let the canopy dry completely.
 Do not store any of the pieces while wet.
-In most environments, a thorough cleaning and fabric treatment will be needed every two to four years.
-The canopy is then removed and sent to a company specialized in canopy cleaning and restoring work.
+In most environments, a thorough cleaning and fabric treatment is needed every two to four years.
+The canopy is then removed and sent to a company specialised in canopy cleaning and restoring work.

-The resistance to ultraviolet light and water can be improved by chemical treatments of the fabric.
+Chemical treatments of the fabric can improve the resistance to ultraviolet light and water.
 Consult your Anytec dealer or canopy experts for advice.
 Be careful to not treat canopy windows with such chemicals.

-Zippers & hardware
+Zippers & Hardware